lida0804l/Motion_deblur.github.io/README.md

 Here we have a user interface to perform motion deblur by the following steps:

 **Step 1.** Load image <br>
-To click on "file->Open" to load image (.jpg/.bmp/.png/.tif)
+To click on "File->Open" to load image (.jpg/.bmp/.png/.tif)

 <p align="center">
    <br>